 Blackout’s delicate blossoms contrast sharply with its foliage, which is dark purple.
 Late in the spring, long flower stems with creamy white bells appear above the leaves, and they continue to do so throughout the summertime.

-In terms of long-term value, Blackout is a fantastic perennial for any garden.
+Regarding long-term value, Blackout is a fantastic perennial for any garden.
 This year’s garden will benefit much from its hardiness, unusual beauty, and extended lifespan.

 This is Dirk Scheys’s dark-leaved variety from Belgium.
 Large, lightly lobed leaves of dark purple with a smooth and lustrous surface create a low mound.
 At the beginning of the summer, higher, white flower stems grow.